Personal Pronouns

 Einführung: Personalpronomen

 I, you, he, she, it, we, they — you use these words in every sentence.
-German has the same pronouns, but with one big difference: German has TWO words for you!
+German has the same pronouns, but with one big difference: German has two words for you!

 German has du (informal you — for friends, family, children) and Sie (formal you — for strangers, bosses, teachers).
 Using the wrong one can be rude!
 Also: German has no word for it for people.
 He (er) and she (sie) are used based on the grammatical gender of the noun.